mrjamiebowman/mrjamiebowman/README.md

 ### Hi there I'm Mr. Jamie Bowman 👋

-🔭 I’m currently working on distributed systems in .NET
+🔭 I’m currently working on distributed systems in .NET and I love Azure!
-🌱 I’m currently learning Azure and Penetration Testing

 <!--
 **mrjamiebowman/mrjamiebowman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.